MB3hel/GodotAUVSim/README.md

 The simulator can either use a physical control board (allows testing proper firmware and is considered more correct), or a simulated control board can be used (experimental!).

+## Launching the Simulator

+Download the release for your OS and

+- For windows: run the exe file
+- For macOS: run the .app file (right click and choose open since the app is not signed)
+- For Linux: run the `.x86_64` file.

+The following command line arguments are supported (can be useful to automate some testing using the simulator)

+- `--simcb`: connect to the simulated control board on startup.
+This will cause the simulator to connect to the simulated control board after launching.
+Thus, no user interaction with the connect dialog will be required before use.
+- `--uart port`: connect to the control board on the given uart port on startup.
+Note that this works like the simcb argument.
+If connection fails, there will be no error code or any indication of failure to connect to the control board.
+The connect dialog will simply be shown as usual.

 ## Simulator Interface

 The simulated is interfaced with over two TCP ports.
 One port is used to send commands to the simulator itself (the "command port") and one is used to communicate with the control board (physical or simulated) via the simulator (the "control board port").